For Introverts, Mindfulness Is the Key to Combating Negative Self-Talk

-I sit silently at my desk at work, mentally blocking out the office chaos that surrounds me.
+I sit silently at my desk, mentally blocking out the office chaos that surrounds me.
 I don’t notice my coworkers laughing over an inappropriate joke or the fact that my lunch has been going cold for nearly half an hour.
-I’m deep in thought trying to figure out how to handle an unhappy client email while also fighting back the voices in my head screaming, “You’re not good enough.
-You’re not good enough!”
+I’m deep in thought trying to figure out how to handle an email from an unhappy client while also fighting back the voices in my head screaming, You’re not good enough.
+You’re not good enough!

 However, the problem with turning inward when you’re dealing with something difficult is that negative self-talk inevitably makes an unwelcome appearance.

-Benefits of Mindfulness for Introverts
+The Benefits of Mindfulness for Introverts

 Mindfulness Techniques for Introverts